joowani/binarytree/docs/contributing.rst

 * Correct and consistent style: Sphinx_-compatible docstrings, correct snake and camel casing, and PEP8_ compliance (see below).
 * No classes/methods/functions with missing docstrings or commented-out lines.
-  You can take a look at the existing code in binarytree for examples.
+  You can take a look at the source code on GitHub_ for examples.
 * The test coverage_ remains at %100.
 You may find yourself having to write superfluous unit tests to keep this number up.
 If a piece of code is trivial and has no need for tests, use this_ to exclude it from coverage.